2024-2025 Graduate Catalog

 Non-degree Seeking – A student admitted in order to achieve a limited objective and who is not pursuing a degree.
 Students admitted as non-degree seeking students will only be allowed to register for graduate courses in a given term with approval of the department and subject to space availability and/or cohort restrictions.
 Students admitted as non-degree seeking students may complete no more than two (2) graduate courses; in order to register for additional courses, students must apply for admission as a degree-seeking student and meet all requirements for degree-seeking status.

-A student may officially withdraw from an individual course before the date of the first day of final exams as published in the academic schedule for the semester or term of enrollment.
+Withdrawal from Courses A student may officially withdraw from an individual course before the date of the first day of final exams as published in the academic schedule for the semester or term of enrollment.
 A student who officially withdraws from a course after the late registration/change of schedule period but before the first day of final exams will be assigned a grade of “W” for the course and the grade will be entered on the Athens State transcript.
 A “W” grade will not be assigned after the withdrawal deadline.
+Absence from a course does not constitute an official withdrawal.
+A student enrolled in a course that stops attending and does not officially withdraw will receive a grade of “F”.
+Under no circumstances will a grade of “W” be changed to a grade, or a final grade be changed to a “W.” Students must process all official withdrawals using the procedure established by the Office of the Registrar and published on the University website.
+Failure to do so may result in a failing grade for a course.

 Students are encouraged to contact their academic advisor before withdrawing from any courses.
 Students should be aware that withdrawal may affect progress through the curriculum, depending on the program schedule.
 Special regulations pertain to students receiving veteran’s benefits or financial aid: those individuals must confer with the Veterans Affairs Advisor or the Office of Student Financial Aid prior to initiating a withdrawal action.